 Photo Credits: Katherine Irwin

-Ingredients for this Quinoa Salad Recipe
+Quinoa Salad Recipe Ingredients

 • Quinoa: This seed is not only popular for its nutty taste and fluffy texture but also for its high nutritional value.
 It is rich in protein, fiber, and various vitamins and minerals.
+Don’t just try quinoa in this recipe; we have many other ways to use it up.

 • Lemon, zested and juiced: Lemon brings a burst of tangy flavor to this Mediterranean Quinoa salad recipe.
 The zest, or outer layer of the peel, adds a fragrant aroma while the juice provides acidity and brightness.

-• Oregano: Commonly used in Mediterranean cuisine oregano and lemon go together like peas and carrots.
-I use it dried in this recipe, but if you have fresh you can use that instead.
+• Oregano: Commonly used in Mediterranean cuisine, oregano and lemon go together like peas and carrots.
+I use it dried in this recipe, but if you have fresh, you can use that instead.
 Or use both!

-• Bell peppers (red, yellow, or orange): I opt for sweet bell peppers in this recipe – red, yellow, or orange.
+• Bell peppers (red, yellow, or orange): I opt for sweet bell peppers in this recipe—red, yellow, or orange.
 They are high in vitamin C, and add texture to this salad along with a pop of color.

 • Kalamata olives, drained: These dark-colored olives are a staple in Mediterranean cuisine and provide a rich, briny flavor to this recipe.